linjmeyer/tilt-pitch/README.md

 ```

-## Running without a Tilt or on Mac/Windows
+## Running without a Tilt (Simulation Mode)

-If you want to run Tilt on a non-linux system, for development, or without a Tilt you can use the `--simulate-beacons` flag to create fake
+If you want to run Tilt locally for development, testing or without a Tilt you can use the `--simulate-beacons` flag to create fake
 beacon events instead of scanning for Tilt events via Bluetooth.

 `python3 -m pitch --simulate-beacons`